georgitasev/Big_Data_Wisconsin_2018/README.md

 In preparation for the tutorial, please download and install the Anaconda distribution of Python here:  [install Anaconda](https://www.anaconda.com/download/).
 The download link will auto-detect your operating system and will provide you with the appropriate link for download onto Windows, Linux, and MacOS; you should install Python 2.7 for the purposes of this tutorial.

 ### Review the Titanic problem on Kaggle
 In preparation for the tutorial, please read the [overview](https://www.kaggle.com/c/titanic), [explanation of the datasets](https://www.kaggle.com/c/titanic/data), and check out a few of the [starter kits](https://www.kaggle.com/c/titanic/kernels) provided by the Kaggle community.
-Consider this an exercise akin to reading the "Lab Manual" prior to a bio or chemsitry lab.
+Consider this an exercise akin to reading a "Lab Manual" prior to a bio or chemsitry lab.
 It shall give you an adequate understanding of what we are trying to accomplish during the tutorial.